Varuzhan-Margaryan/yolo-gui-docs/README.md

 ### Data

 In the **data folder**,
-there will be images and annotations to them
+there must be images and annotations to them
 (with the same names).

 for example: